syncfusion/blazor-docs/src/common/common/how-to/troubleshoot.md

     Check installed .NET Core SDK version and update to the latest version.
 You can also find/download the details of the latest .NET Core SDK version [here](https://dotnet.microsoft.com/download/dotnet-core/).

 ## Compile-time errors

+* **error CS0121: The call is ambiguous between the following methods or properties: 'Syncfusion.Blazor.SyncfusionBlazor.AddSyncfusionBlazor(Microsoft.Extensions.DependencyInjection.IServiceCollection, bool)' and 'Syncfusion.Blazor.SyncfusionBlazor.AddSyncfusionBlazor(Microsoft.Extensions.DependencyInjection.IServiceCollection, bool)'**

+    You may see the below compile-time exception while running the application.

+    > Error: The call is ambiguous between the following methods or properties 'Syncfusion.Blazor.SyncfusionBlazor.AddSyncfusionBlazor(Microsoft.Extensions.DependencyInjection.IServiceCollection, bool)'

+    **Cause:**

+    1. You may used `SfPdfViewer` or `SfDocumentEditor` components along with other Syncfusion Blazor components in your application.
+    2. You may installed both [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) and [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) in the same application.

+    **Solution**

+    1. Starts with Volume 4, 2020 (v18.4.0.30) release, The `SfPdfViewer` and `SfDocumentEditor` components changed its dependency structure.
+    2. We suggest you to use the [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) to resolve this issue.

 * **The type or namespace name 'EJ2' does not exist in the namespace 'Syncfusion' (are you missing an assembly reference?)**